haiku/website/content/guides/uefi_booting.md

 ### Installing the EFI Loader

+**Note:** Due to a [bug](https://dev.haiku-os.org/ticket/14539) in r1beta1, the UEFI loader isn't available during installation.
+You can grab the UEFI bootloader [here](https://s3.wasabisys.com/haiku-release/r1beta1/haiku-r1beta1-x86_64-efiloader.zip).

-After the installation is successful, return to the live desktop and mount the "UEFI" partition from the desktop.
+After the installation is successful (but before rebooting), return to the live desktop and mount the "EFIBOOT" partition from the desktop.

 The UEFI filesystem partition should be laid out as follows: